larsid/netfl/README.md

 **FogFL** is a plugin that extends **Fogbed** by integrating the **Flower** framework, enabling the execution of Federated Learning experiments in Fog/Edge environments.
 This integration allows seamless deployment and management of distributed machine learning tasks across edge and fog nodes, enhancing the capabilities of **Fogbed** for federated learning simulations.

 ## How to Run Distributed Experiment

 To run a distributed Federated Learning experiment using FogFL, Fogbed will automatically create and manage the distributed infrastructure for you.
 This involves setting up multiple clients and a server across different nodes or containers, simulating a distributed environment.
 Fogbed takes care of the orchestration, so you can focus on running and monitoring the experiment.
-Follow the instructions to start the distributed experiment with FogFL and Fogbed.
+Follow the instructions to start the distributed experiment:

-## How to Run Local Experiment

-For local Federated Learning experiments, FogFL leverages Fogbed to automatically create and manage the local infrastructure.
-This setup allows you to run the entire experiment on a single machine using Docker containers, simulating a local federated learning environment.
-Fogbed handles the configuration of both the server and client components on the same machine.
-Follow the instructions to set up and run the local experiment with FogFL and Fogbed.

 ## How to Run Locally with Docker